Curious Business: Insights for B2B Growth

 It seems we're awash with data these days.
 It's meant to improve decision-making and outcomes.
 While sales data tells us what has happened, it rarely tells us why it happened.
 It also tells us nothing about what didn't happen.
 Why did a customer walk away?
 What didn't they choose — and why?

-Today's guest dives into that exact mystery almost every day.
-Tessa Stuart works in the food and drink retail space, helping brands to decode customer behaviour and perception, revealing the mindset behind the metrics.
+In this podcast, I talk to Tessa Stuart who dives into the mysteries of actual consumer behaviour almost every day.
+Tessa works in the food and drink retail space, helping brands to understand customers and decode their preferences, choices and actions.
+She helps to reveal the mindset behind the metrics.
 These consumer insights bring the numbers to life and transform how companies present themselves to customers when it matters most.

 Known as 'The Shopper Stalker', Tessa shares her journey from advertising focus groups to becoming a leading voice of live customer insight via attempting to sell her children to Innocent drinks.
 Featured on Radio 4's The Today Programme, she's also the author of two books about getting stocked and then getting picked off the shelf.